 Tokyo Pack, one of the largest packaging shows in Asia, is held in Tokyo this week.
-Paper Province will participate to promote the region of Värmland and surrounding areas.
+The project Climate smart innovation will participate to promote the region of Värmland and surrounding areas.
 Plus showing the latest and greatest within ecofriendly packing of course.

 World-leading business cluster Paper Province and its member companies act within the forest bio-economy.